-- A statewide intersegmental CCN Council, with an accompanying steering and operational structure.
+- Expected outcomes of student-facing CCN.
+The CCN Task Force expects that implementation of a student-facing CCN system, when done well, will achieve outcomes that include: easy identification of which courses meet general education and which courses meet major preparation requirements within the California Community Colleges; improved articulation for transfer to four-year institutions; increased transparency about how courses transfer; improved technology infrastructure; and progress on the Vision 2030 goals, including improved transfer student outcomes and the closing of equity gaps. - A statewide intersegmental CCN Council, with an accompanying steering and operational structure.
 The CCN Task Force recommends a CCN Council to set strategic direction and goals, guide the work of implementation work groups, and identify policy barriers to strong implementation of CCN.
-A Steering Committee, in coordination with the CCCCO CCN operations team (staff, contractors, etc.), should provide planning and facilitation for the CCN Council.
-Work groups, specifically focused on CCN Development and CCN Technology and Processes, will carry the work forward, and the Recommended Implementation Plan includes recommendations for their charges, membership, guiding principles and activities. - Foundational elements of a CCN system.
-The CCN Task Force outlined recommendations such as: clear definitions of key terms related to the CCN Implementation; a framework for which course elements must be identical or equivalent for a course to be numbered the same with consistent transferability and applicability; a sample course numbering taxonomy system that aligns course identification across all CCCs and aligns with technological requirements from the different systems housing this information; and a CCN Descriptor development process that is efficient, of high quality, engages all segments, authentically engages faculty, provides opportunities for streamlining processes, and protects current students from disruptions. - Foundational elements of a technology infrastructure.
-The CCN Task Force's recommendations address technology needs and solutions that will reconcile current data, increase data-informed decisions, expedite operational processes such as verifications of CCN Descriptor elements, and create a streamlined CCN repository linked to local curriculum software.
+A Steering Committee, in coordination with the Chancellor's Office CCN operations team (staff, contractors, etc.), should provide planning and facilitation for the CCN Council.
+Work groups, specifically focused on CCN Development and CCN Technology and Processes, should carry the work forward.
+The Recommended Implementation Plan includes recommendations for their charges, membership, guiding principles and activities. - Foundational elements of a CCN system.
+The CCN Task Force outlined recommendations such as: clear definitions of key terms related to the CCN Implementation; a framework for which course elements must be identical or equivalent for a course to be numbered the same with consistent transferability and applicability; a sample course numbering taxonomy system that aligns course identification across all California community colleges and aligns with technological requirements from the different systems housing this information; and a CCN Descriptor development process that is efficient, of high quality, engages all segments of higher education, authentically engages faculty, provides opportunities for streamlining processes, and protects current students from disruptions.